What is MPGN?

 Type I is characterized by immune complex deposits found in the mesangium and subendothelial space.
 Immune complexes are combinations of antigens and antibodies which bind to each other and then become lodged in the capillary of the kidney.
 These immune complexes activate the immune system causing inflammation and eventual damage to the kidney.

-Type II is also called Dense Deposit Disease.
+C3G (Previously known as Type II) and is also sometimes referred to as Dense Deposit Disease.
 Under microscopy, flowing dense ribbon-like deposits are found along the basement membrane, tubules, and Bowman’s capsule.
 Type II has no known association with immune complexes, unlike types I and III.

 Type III is also an immune complex disease, similar to type I. However, the immune complexes are found deposited in the subepithelial space.
 There are also large open areas in the glomerular basement membrane.

 What are the Symptoms of MPGN?

 Patients with MPGN generally have hematuria (blood in the urine), which may or may not be visible with the naked eye.
 Urine may be cloudy or dark (cola or tea colored) Many of the red blood cells are dysmorphic (malformed or misshapen).
 In addition, mild or severe protein in the urine can be found causing edema (swelling), foamy urine and in severe cases decrease in urine output.

 MPGN is usually a secondary disease and found in patients who have other diseases such as autoimmune diseases, cancer, or infections.
 In rare cases there is no known cause of MPGN, meaning it is idopathic or a primary disease.